-The Los Alamos County Environmental Sustainability Plan establishes a roadmap for accomplishing the Council's goal to "enhance environmental quality and sustainability."
+The Los Alamos County Environmental Sustainability Plan establishes a roadmap for accomplishing the Council's goal to "enhance environmental quality and sustainability by balancing costs and benefits including County services and utilities."
 This plan outlines a set of quantifiable goals, referred to as sustainability indicators, chosen after balancing the costs and benefits.
 In addition, the plan outlines a strategy for tracking progress for each of the sustainability indicators and thus measuring Los Alamos' progress toward reaching the Council's goal.
 The Environmental Sustainability Plan will be updated every two years in order to track progress, evaluate strategies, and when needed modify or develop new strategies based on data and experience, which is important for attaining the sustainability goals outlined in this document.